What is Sclerotherapy?

 Avoid any blood thinning medication or supplements that might increase bleeding and/or the risk of bruising for at least 48 hours prior to the procedure.

 Additionally, lotion should not be applied to the areas requiring treatment.

 - Treated veins can take 3-12 weeks to disappear completely.

 - Walk and move around as much as possible.

-- Avoid asprin and anti-inflammatories, as well as hot baths, saunas, direct sunlight exposure or any warm packs/compresses for at least 48 hours after the procedure.
+- Avoid anti-inflammatories, as well as hot baths, saunas, direct sunlight exposure or any warm packs/compresses for at least 48 hours after the procedure.

 - Avoid prolonged standing and any strenuous activity during the healing process.

 Sclerotherapy is an effective and safe means of treatment.
 Women taking oral contraceptives may be treated.
 However, pregnant and bedridden patients should not receive this treatment.
 Patients with a history of blood clots (eg. DVT – deep vein thrombosis) will be assessed on an individual basis.
 Additionally, large veins that could potentially be used for bypass surgery may not be treated.